Yenişehir, Mersin: Population

-According to 2020 figures, the population of Yenişehir was 268,776 (129,859 male and 138,917 female citizens),.
+According to 2022 figures, the population of Yenişehir was 278,961.
 Approximately 25% of Mersin citizens live in Yenişehir.
 The annual population growth is over 3.7% which is higher than Mersin average.

 Living

 Yenişehir, also regionally known as Pozcu, is the most densely populated intracity district of Mersin and serves as the City's commercial center.
 Mersin's largest shopping center "Forum" lies at the middle of Yenişehir.
 Both Mersin University and Toros University are located in Yenişehir.
 Muğdat Mosque, the largest mosque in Mersin is also in Yenişehir.